RossPaterson/advent-of-code/2020/README.md

 This was an easy puzzle, introducing
 [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
-This required a discrete logarithm and modular exponentation.
+This required a discrete logarithm and modular exponentiation.
 A fast algorithm is known for the latter, but not for the former.
 However, the inputs are small enough to solve using exhaustive search.